Continue reading “How Long Has it Been Since Your Postpartum Depression First Started?”

 Here are some tips to help you avoid a postpartum depression relapse.

 Identify your triggers

 Find out what factors tend to make you feel more depressed.
 Keeping a journal can help with this.
-On days when you are feeling extra sad or anxious – write down things you’ve done recently, how you were feeling, conversations you had, medications you’ve been taking, what the weather was like, etc. Postpartum depression triggers are different for everyone.
+On days when you are feeling extra sad or anxious – write down things you’ve done recently, how you were feeling, conversations you had, medications you’ve been taking, what the weather was like, and so on.
+Postpartum depression triggers can be different for everyone.

 Eliminate the problem

 I know, it’s easier said than done.
 If we could all get rid of pain and stress, then the world would be a better place.
+Try keeping track of your sleep patterns and monthly mood fluctuations to help you notice patterns and triggers.
 But once you’ve identified your specific trigger(s), your next goal will be to work at ways to fix that issue in your life.